fastify/fastify-vite/packages/fastify-vite/README.md

 For example, collecting a Next-like `getServerSideProps()` function from every route component and registering an associated payload API endpoint for every route through `createRoute()`.

 See this **[blog post](https://hire.jonasgalvez.com.br/2022/may/18/building-a-mini-next-js/)** for a walkthrough doing just that.

+## Meta

+Created by [Jonas Galvez](https://hire.jonasgalvez.com.br/), Open Source Maintainer and Engineering Manager at [NearForm](https://www.nearform.com).

+This project is sponsored by [NearForm](https://www.nearform.com) and maintained with the help of [David Meir-Levy](https://github.com/davidmeirlevy).

 ## License